12 Animals That Go Through Metamorphosis

 It is extremely rare, only found in a small portion of India, and its habitat is rapidly disappearing.

-Like many other frog species, it was once believed that these ones laid eggs on pond floors, eventually developing into tadpoles.
+Like many other frog species, it was once believed that these laid eggs on pond floors, eventually developing into tadpoles.

 The frogs’ alternative reproductive method, discovered in 2014, involves them crawling into a live bamboo stem that has been damaged (perhaps by insects or rodents), where they lay their eggs.